 As the economy returns to growth, the project will support the recovery of Edinburgh city centre, complementing major developments in the area such as the St James Quarter, the Johnnie Walker visitor attraction and the Dunard Centre.

-The project has a total capital cost of £32million with £20million of this investment coming from Transport Scotland.
+The project has a total estimated capital cost of £36million with investment secured from Transport Scotland via Sustrans Places for Everyone programme.

 It is one of most significant walking, wheeling and cycling projects in Scotland, receiving the highest level of funding through the Sustrans-led Places for Everyone (formerly Community Links Plus) fund.